- December 9, 2019

 - Premises Liability

-The federal agency known as OSHA came into being in 1970, with the passage of the Occupational Health and Safety Act.
+The federal agency known as OSHA came into being in 1970, with the passage of the Occupational Safety and Health Act.
 Its stated mission is to ensure every American worker a workplace free of known health and safety hazards.
 Unfortunately, that noble goal has never come close to being a reality.

 According to one analysis published in The American Journal of Public Health, the rate of serious, nonfatal, on-the-job accidents declined only slightly between the founding of OSHA and the year 2008.
 During that time, OSHA failed to mitigate the rapid introduction of hazardous new chemicals in low-income workplaces, and between the years 1993 and 2008 alone, occupational fatalities among immigrant workers from Latin America more than tripled.
 Today, this group is still routinely exposed to some of the most dangerous working conditions of all.